wniec/DynamicAlgorithmSelection/README.md

   **LM-CMAES**, **standard PSO**, **CPSO**, **IPSO**, **PSOL**, **OPOA2015**, **POWELL**, and **G3PCX**
 - All algorithms share the same **population size** (`n_individuals`) for seamless transitions.
 - The core of the system is an **RL-based agent** that learns to **switch** between optimizers during the optimization process.
-- The agent makes switching decisions in **quantized stages**, determined by the fraction of total function evaluations (`sub_optimization_ratio`) already consumed by the current optimizer.
+- The agent makes switching decisions in **quantized stages**, determined by the parameter (`n_checkpoints`).
+The length of optimization episodes increases exponentially.
 - The entry script, **`main.py`**, launches training of the RL agent, followed by evaluation and comparison with individual sub-optimizers.

 ---